 This is the 2nd installment of Jeff Schinsky’s Finding a Home series.
 Part 1 covered Evaluating the neighborhood and we suggest starting there.
 Whilst this article is primarily written from the perspective of finding a property to rent, many of the same principles can be carried over when looking for a property to purchase in Cuenca.
+Once you’ve finished this article we suggest perusing the 3rd article in the series on lease considerations.
 Enjoy.

 A few months after arriving in Cuenca, I found this really cool old adobe farmhouse in El Vergel, nearly 100 years old.
 It still had the original hand-painted Italian tile floors, a winding wooden staircase to the second floor, and many other quirky features that I found fascinating.
 I took one look at the place and decided I had to have it.